Rayhunter

 Orbic RC400L

-The Orbic RC400L is an inexpensive LTE modem primarily designed for the US marked, and the original device for which Rayhunter is developed.
+The Orbic RC400L is an inexpensive LTE modem primarily designed for the US market, and the original device for which Rayhunter is developed.

 You can buy an Orbic using bezos bucks, or on eBay.